Cuban Salsa: Why open up and tap?

 The third video showing Hammerlock as a right turn is from the French “Avinciia.com”.
 Note that for moves starting with Vacilala steps, these people always open up and tap, but not for the Setenta family of moves:

 Same video at YouTube: Avinciia: Setenta with Hammerlock done as a right turn.

 It is only an option one can use to make leading and following more explicit but becomes less and less necessary the better the dancers.
 Even at advanced level where we often don’t need explicit leading, open up and tapping can be nice as an elegant way to start moves.

 Opening up and tapping is more that anything else an educational device for instructors: good for crowd control when teaching many people.

-The Hammerlock should be regarded as a right turn plus stepping or as stepping plus a right turn that can be done more or less dynamic stepping forward on the partner circle, and it should be started just like any other right turn.
+The Hammerlock should be regarded as stepping (prep) plus a right turn that can be done more or less dynamic on the spot or stepping forward on the partner circle 360 degrees, and it should be started just like any other right turn.

-It gives us the benefit of also doing it on the spot, when that is beneficial, it save us precious time to do it properly when dynamic with 360 degree stepping, and it brings more variation into how we start figures.
+It gives us the benefit of also doing it on the spot, when that is beneficial, of replacing the right turn with a double right turn, it save us precious time to do it properly when dynamic with 360 degree stepping, and it brings more variation into how we start figures.